kg5hqx/Capstone2/README.md

 ## Methodology
 For this project, I explored time series for three drug categories:
-* M01AB - Anti-inflammatory and antirheumatic products, non-steroids, Acetic acid derivatives, and related substances
+* R06 - Antihistamines for systemic use
 * R03 - Drugs for obstructive airway diseases
-* R06 - Antihistamines for systemic use.
+* M01AB - Anti-inflammatory and antirheumatic products, non-steroids, Acetic acid derivatives, and related substances.

 I performed a manual seasonal decomposition as my baseline for this project.
 From there, I explored possible performance improvement using ARMA, SARIMAX, and RNN models using Dense, Simple RNN, LSTM with one layer, and LSTM with three layers.